brianleect/binance-pump-alerts/README.md

 ## Todo
 1. Integrate with binance API to make trades on pumps
-2. Possibly improve on efficiency method for storing data points
+2. Possibly improve on efficiency for storing data points

 ## Completed features
 1. Telegram integration